michaelcopeland/thesis_project_audio_recognition/README.md

 # How to:

-This fork of DejaVu includes a few improvements to the code, a similarity search feature I call GridHash and a PDF of my master thesis explaining many implementation details.
+This fork of DejaVu includes a few improvements to the Landmark algorithm code, a similarity search feature I call GridHash and a PDF of my master thesis explaining many implementation details.

 # MySQL database: